ITP-xStory/uniFlow/README.md

 - Creating example!

 ## Documentation
-- The documentation that is more related to detailed process or personal thoughts will be written in individual's blog posts, while information that can be used as instructions or to guide other people will exist inside this project repository for further users and contributors.
-Initial documentation including basic intro, proposal and schedule will be continuously updated in README.md.
+- Initial documentation including basic intro, proposal and brief process will be updated in README.md, while instructional contents will exist as a [GitHub Page](https://alicehgsun.github.io/dialogflow-unity-v2/).

 ## Accessibility
 All documentation will be done with considerations of the [W3C Web Content Accessibility Guide](https://www.w3.org/WAI/standards-guidelines/wcag/).